 The server stores only ciphertext (messages, vault entries, encrypted private keys) and hashed credentials (login key hashed with 600,000 additional rounds of PBKDF2-HMAC-SHA-256, using a per-user salt derived from the user's ID).
 An attacker who captures the database cannot read any user content.

 To impersonate a user, the attacker must recover a valid login key.
 Brute forcing the login key directly is infeasible — it is a uniformly random 256-bit value, and the search space is 2^256.
-The only realistic attack is a dictionary attack against the user's password: for each candidate password, the attacker computes the full chain (password → password key → login key → stored hash), requiring 1,200,000 rounds of PBKDF2-HMAC-SHA-256 per guess (300,000 for Tier 1, 300,000 for Tier 2b, and 600,000 for the server tier).
+The only realistic attack is a dictionary attack against the user's password.
+The conservative baseline is the 600,000-round server-side PBKDF2-HMAC-SHA-256 hash with a per-user salt.
+Before that server check, the client also computes two deterministic 300,000-round tiers to derive the login key from the password.

 Password brute-force